 HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking this product and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth as directed by your doctor, with or without food, usually 1 capsule twice a day (morning and evening).
+Take this medication by mouth with or without food as directed by your doctor, usually twice daily (morning and evening).
 Swallow the capsule whole.
-Do not crush or chew the capsule because this will destroy the slow release of the drug and may increase the risk of side effects.
+Do not crush or chew the capsules.
+Doing so can release all of the drug at once, increasing the risk of side effects.

 Additional Aggrenox Information